 Cost Per Acquisition

-CPA (more commonly referred to as Cost Per Conversion) is what you need to spend on your campaign to achieve a desired action, i.e sale, contact form, phone call etc. It is worked out by your spend on AdWords divided by the amount of conversions the campaign has achieved.
-For example if you spent £100 on your AdWords campaign and achieved 10 conversions for this spend, your CPA would be £10.
+CPA (more commonly referred to as Cost Per Conversion) is what you need to spend on your campaign to achieve the desired action, i.e sale, contact form, phone call etc. It is worked out by your spending on AdWords divided by the number of conversions the campaign has achieved.
+For example, if you spent £100 on your AdWords campaign and achieved 10 conversions for this spend, your CPA would be £10.

 We appreciate that these are just some of the terms you may come across whilst investigating PPC for yourself or that you may hear during a Google AdWords training session but by having a basic understanding of what they mean will definitely help in getting to grips with the subject.